 How long do I have to complete the application?

-Take a look at our Grant Calendar!
+Take a look at our Grant Calendar (coming soon)!
 You are encouraged to submit your application before one of the two review periods, but may continue to submit applications until we run out of grants.

 I’ve submitted my application.
 Now what?